 Generally, the Preferred Shares and Class A Shares will qualify as "Canadian securities" (as defined in the Income Tax Act) for purposes of making an irrevocable election under the Income Tax Act to deem all Canadian securities held by the investor to be capital property and to deem all dispositions of Canadian securities held by the investor to be dispositions of capital property for the purposes of the Income Tax Act.
-This election is not available to all taxpayers under all circumstances and therefore prospective investors considering making such an election should consult their tax advisors.
+This election is not available to all taxpayers under all circumstances and therefore investors considering making such an election should consult their tax advisors.

-11.5 International Information Reporting
+11.6 International Information Reporting

-The Company is required to comply with due diligence and reporting obligations imposed under Part XVIII of the amendments to the Income Tax Act ("Part XVIII"), which implements the Intergovernmental Agreement for the Enhanced Exchange of Tax Information under the Canada-U.S. Tax Convention entered into by Canada and the U.S. (the "IGA").
-Dealers through which Shareholders hold their Shares are subject to due diligence and reporting obligations with respect to financial accounts that they maintain for their clients.
-Shareholders may be requested to provide information to their dealer in order to allow the dealer to identify "Specified U.S. Persons" (as defined in the IGA) holding Shares, and in the case of certain entities that are Shareholders, to provide such information relating to their controlling persons.
-If (a) a Shareholder is a "Specified U.S. Person" as defined in the IGA (including a U.S. citizen or green card holder who is resident in Canada), (b) no such determination has been made but the information provided includes an indication of U.S. status and sufficient evidence to the contrary is not timely provided, or (c) in certain circumstances a Shareholder does not provide the requested information and indicia of U.S. status are present, then the Shareholder's dealer will generally be required by Part XVIII to report certain information about the Shareholder's investment in the Company to the CRA, unless the Shares are held by a Deferred Plan (other than a first home savings account).
+Due diligence and reporting obligations in the Income Tax Act have been enacted to implement the Canada-United States Enhanced Tax Information Exchange Agreement.
+As long as Preferred Shares and Class A Shares continue to be registered in the name of CDS and to be regularly traded on the TSX, or any other established securities market, the Company should not have any U.S. reportable accounts and, as a result, should not be required to provide information to the CRA in respect of its Shareholders.
+However, dealers through which Shareholders hold their Preferred Shares and Class A Shares are subject to due diligence and reporting obligations with respect to financial accounts they maintain for their clients.
+Shareholders, or their controlling persons, may be requested to provide information to their dealer to identify U.S. persons holding Preferred Shares and Class A Shares.
+If (a) it is determined that a Shareholder, or their controlling persons, is a "Specified U.S. Person" (including a U.S. citizen who is a resident of Canada), (b) no such determination has been made but the information provided includes an indication of U.S. status and sufficient evidence to the contrary is not timely provided, or (c) in certain circumstances a Shareholder does not provide the requested information and indicia of U.S. status are present, then Part XVIII of the Income Tax Act will generally require information about the Shareholder's investments held in the financial account maintained by the dealer to be reported to the CRA, unless the investments are held within a Deferred Plan.
 The CRA will then provide that information to the U.S. Internal Revenue Service.
-The tax legislation applicable to first home savings accounts does not currently address whether first home savings accounts would be treated in the same way as other Deferred Plans for these purposes.
-The CRA and the Department of Finance have engaged with the U.S. Internal Revenue Service in relation to the possibility of exempting first home savings accounts from the due diligence and reporting obligations imposed under Part XVIII of the Income Tax Act.
-It is too early to confirm that bilateral agreement has been reached on this matter.

-In addition, reporting obligations in the Income Tax Act have been enacted to implement the Organization for Economic Co-operation and Development Common Reporting Standard (the "CRS Rules").
-Pursuant to the CRS Rules, Canadian financial institutions are required to have procedures in place to identify accounts held by tax residents of foreign countries (other than the United States) ("Reportable Jurisdictions"), or by certain entities any of whose "controlling persons" are tax resident in a Reportable Jurisdiction.
+Reporting obligations in the Income Tax Act have been enacted to implement the Organization for Economic Co-operation and Development Common Reporting Standard (the "CRS Rules").
+Pursuant to the CRS Rules, Canadian financial institutions are required to have procedures in place to identify accounts held by tax residents of foreign countries (other than the U.S.) ("Reportable Jurisdictions") or by certain entities any of whose "controlling persons" are tax residents of Reportable Jurisdictions.
 The CRS Rules provide that Canadian financial institutions must report certain account information and other personal identifying details of Shareholders (and, if applicable, of such controlling persons) who are tax residents of Reportable Jurisdictions to the CRA annually.
-Such information would be available to be exchanged on a reciprocal, bilateral basis with Reportable Jurisdictions in which the account holders or such controlling persons are tax resident under the provisions and safeguards of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
-Under the CRS Rules, Shareholders will be required to provide such information regarding their investment in the Company to the Shareholder's dealer for the purpose of such an information exchange, unless the Shares are held by a Deferred Plan (other than a first home savings account).
-The tax legislation applicable to first home savings accounts does not currently address whether first home savings accounts would be treated in the same way as other Deferred Plans for these purposes.
-The Department of Finance has released certain proposed amendments which would exempt first home savings accounts from the provisions of Part XIX of the Income Tax Act that implement the CRS Rules; however, there can be no assurance that such proposed amendments will be enacted as proposed.
+Such information would generally be exchanged by the CRA on a reciprocal, bilateral basis with Reportable Jurisdictions in which the account holders or such controlling persons are tax resident under the provisions and safeguards of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
+Under the CRS Rules, Shareholders will be required to provide such information regarding their investment in the Company to their dealer for the purpose of such information exchange, unless the investment is held within a Deferred Plan.
+The CRA will then provide that information to the tax authorities of the relevant Reportable Jurisdiction.